Looking for a filling dinner that’s healthy and vegan? Try these cheesy quinoa stuffed peppers!

 - 2 small zucchini chopped into small pieces

-- half of a block of Daiya Havarti Jalapeno cheese diced
+- 3.5 ounces Daiya Havarti Jalapeno cheese block diced

 - 1 teaspoon sea salt